 (4) The revocation of a declaration under subsection (3) does not affect the previous operation of the declaration or anything done or suffered in accordance with the declaration or a right, privilege or obligation acquired, accrued or incurred under the declaration.

-(5) In this section, “specified” means specified in the Gazette notice.
+(5) In this section, specified means specified in the Gazette notice.

 Division 3 — Unsolicited cards, goods and services